 How do you overcome the risk-averse CFO and truly innovate through IT?
 A good place to start is to nail down a sharp, shared definition of what innovation means to your business.
 Look back over a decade or two and identify the types of ideas that have produced clear margin and revenue gains.
 According to the Harvard Business Review, “Having a practical, agreed-upon definition of innovation makes it easier to set goals for innovation, to allocate resources to innovative projects, to plan a cadence of innovative product launches, to target advertising on high-value breakthroughs, and to measure innovation performance.”

 An IT skills shortage has been a top concern of CIOs and IT executives since these annual lists starting coming out nearly four decades ago.
 Specifically, there’s a huge demand for those who can bridge the communication gap between IT and the business (e.g., analysts, designers, and system architects).
 The takeaway?
 Invest in talent.
 Employee attraction, retention, and engagement really matter.
-In 2016, companies will not only be competing for the best technology talent but also bolstering programs to keep this talent around.
+Companies will not only be competing for the best technology talent but also bolstering programs to keep this talent around.
 Mike Guggemos, CIO at Insight Enterprises Inc., has been quoted saying, “My top three priorities are talent retention, acquisition, and development.”

 “Improving alignment of IT with the business” has been rephrased on SIM’s study for nearly forty years.
 In other words, IT needs to understand the business objectives and how profit margins are created across business units.
 The question is to what degree is technology integrated within your business.
 Technology departments with their own structure and “chiefs” that aren’t fully immersed in every business unit may indicate a lack of technology integration.
 Maya Leibman, CIO at American Airlines Group Inc., summarized a CIO’s view of technology alignment best when she said, “Seriously, what are we here for if not to ensure we’re laying the technical foundation that enables our business to fulfill its mission?”